nucatus/LogEventSerializationPOC/README.md

 # LogEventSerializationPOC

-The deserialization is failing for some reason, but couldn't figure out why.
+The deserialization is failing for some reason, but couldn't figure it out why.